LispEngineer/fpga-spi-peripherals/README.md

     for the maximum useful speed or about 100Hz respectively.

+* I connected a QYF-1638 instead of an LED&KEY, using LED&KEY memory map
+  * Key presses were not registered
+  * Multiple key presses showed up on the LEDs
+  * LEDs shown were "incorrect" in the pattern they made
+  * ...but it otherwise "worked"

 ## Writing to LEDs

 See flowchart on p11 of v1.3 document: